Reaction GraphQL Implementation

 npm run devserver

-If your Reaction shop is already hosted somewhere, just POST to /graphql-alpha at that URL to use GraphQL.
+If your Reaction shop is already hosted somewhere, just POST to /graphql-beta at that URL to use GraphQL.

 We recommend using a standalone GraphQL client to connect and make requests.
 Here are a few popular ones:

 As long as you use POST method (not GET) and use the

 /graphql-beta path as the URL, requests from any GraphQL client should work.
 Many queries and mutations will check identity and authorization, and therefore require you to send a bearer token along with your request.
 Standalone GraphQL clients have a “Headers” option where you can specify this manually.
 See Identity and Authorization.

 We are working on a new identity and authorization system that does not rely on Meteor’s accounts system, but until that is finished, you can authenticate a GraphQL request by including a header named